soh09/2048_NEAT/README.md

 - [ ] think about neuron and synapse cross over probabilities (dominant vs recessive)
 - [ ] add a nice visual for the structure of the classes, methods, and attributes
 - [ ] add nicer comments
+- [ ] fix bug where there is duplicate synapses sometimes. figure out where it comes from

 ## Some Technical Considerations
 ### Neural Network